UPPMAX/HPC-python/docs/parallel.rst

 .. questions::

-   - What does parallel computing mean?
+   - What is parallel computing?
-   - What different parallelizations are available for Python
+   - What are the different parallelization mechanisms for Python?
    - How to implement parallel in Python code?
-   - How to deploy threads and workers at HPC2n and UPPMAX?
+   - How to deploy threads and workers at HPC2N and UPPMAX?

 .. objectives::